 A TANNING EPIDEMIC

-In the US, where the lifetime risk of developing invasive melanoma has risen to 1 in 51.2 30 million Americans visit indoor tanning salons annually, fueling a $5 billion dollar a year38 industry.3 Despite recent efforts to educate the public and limit young peoples’ access to indoor tanning facilities, sunbathing and indoor tanning have not significantly decreased.
+In the US, where the lifetime risk of developing invasive melanoma has risen to 1 in 51.2 Despite recent efforts to educate the public and limit young peoples’ access to indoor tanning facilities, sunbathing and indoor tanning have not significantly decreased.

-Indoor tanners display a high level of knowledge about the risks of UV exposure, but this awareness does not alter tanning behavior, especially for those in their teens and twenties.4, 5,6,7 Even among melanoma-prone families, 35 percent of young adults have reported using tanning beds.8 By persisting in such behavior, tanners resemble persons with substance dependence disorders.
+Indoor tanners display a high level of knowledge about the risks of UV exposure, but this awareness does not alter tanning behavior, especially for those in their teens and twenties.3, 4,5,6 Even among melanoma-prone families, 35 percent of young adults have reported using tanning beds.7 By persisting in such behavior, tanners resemble persons with substance dependence disorders.

 Researchers have developed criteria to diagnose UV light-related substance abuse based on the classic CAGE questionnaire and the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders-IV (DSM-IV).
 CAGE was originally created to help identify alcohol abuse; it stands for Cut Down, Annoyed, Guilty, and Eye-opener.
 In studies, tanners were asked if they ever felt they needed to cut down on tanning; were annoyed by criticism about their tanning; felt guilty about tanning, or needed to tan first thing in the morning.
-In one investigation, 70 percent of frequent UV tanners met criteria for UV light substance abuse or dependence disorders.9 Subjects have reported missing events to tan, facing social or occupational consequences because of tanning, and continuing to tan despite awareness of its threat to their health.10, 11 As with other addictive behaviors (like smoking), the younger tanners are when behavior begins, and the more frequently they tan, the greater the likelihood of dependence.12, 13
+In one investigation, 70 percent of frequent UV tanners met criteria for UV light substance abuse or dependence disorders.8 Subjects have reported missing events to tan, facing social or occupational consequences because of tanning, and continuing to tan despite awareness of its threat to their health.9, 10 As with other addictive behaviors (like smoking), the younger tanners are when behavior begins, and the more frequently they tan, the greater the likelihood of dependence.11, 12

-It has recently been shown that some tanners may suffer from seasonal affective disorder (SAD), a psychiatric condition consisting of depressive episodes “that occur at a certain time of the year, usually during winter.”17 In one study, 80 percent of frequent tanners reported symptoms of SAD, and investigators suspect that some tanners use UV-emitting tanning beds to improve their moods.18 (SAD is properly treated by the use of a light box that emits visible, not UV, light.)
-In controlled (and blinded) studies by our group19 and others, 20 subjects were unknowingly exposed to both a UV-emitting tanning bed and an identical bed from which the UV light had been filtered.
+It has recently been shown that some tanners may suffer from seasonal affective disorder (SAD), a psychiatric condition consisting of depressive episodes “that occur at a certain time of the year, usually during winter.”16 In one study, 80 percent of frequent tanners reported symptoms of SAD, and investigators suspect that some tanners use UV-emitting tanning beds to improve their moods.17 (SAD is properly treated by the use of a light box that emits visible, not UV, light.)
+In controlled (and blinded) studies by our group18 and others, 19 subjects were unknowingly exposed to both a UV-emitting tanning bed and an identical bed from which the UV light had been filtered.
 When asked which tanning session they preferred, the vast majority favored the real UV-emitting bed, even though they did not know which bed this was.
-After exposure to the real tanning bed, tanners reported a more relaxed mood and subsequent decreased craving to tan.20
+After exposure to the real tanning bed, tanners reported a more relaxed mood and subsequent decreased craving to tan.19

 Of course, prevention is always the safest route.
 If you haven’t started tanning, don’t.